JavierVolpe/ittek-2a-a10-1aars-projekt/README.md

 -   **Group-Based Access Control**: Access to routes and features is restricted based on LDAP group membership.
 -   **Input Validation**: User inputs are validated to prevent SQL injection and XSS attacks.
 -   **Session Management**: Secure session handling using Flask-Login.
+-   **No Hardcoded Credentials**: Ensure that no credentials are hardcoded in the codebase.

 Acknowledgements
 ----------------

-This project was developed as part of the coursework for the ITTEK program at KEA.
+This project was developed as part of the first-year project for the ITTEK program at KEA.

 -   **Emil Fabricius Schlosser**
 -   **Javier Alejandro Volpe**
 -   **Morten Hamborg Johansen**

-Special thanks to the instructors and peers who supported this project.
+We would like to thank our instructors and classmates for their support and guidance throughout the development of this project.

 License
 -------